Spearfishing UK

 Credit: Citron, CC BY-SA 3.0

-There is an outright ban on catching bass between December and February.
-From March to November,ย spearos can keep up to two bass per day (this is an increase for 2020 thanks to the EU Council of Ministers agreeing the new 2-fish limit).
+There is an outright ban on catching bass between December and March.
+From April to November,ย spearos can keep up to two bass per day (this is an increase from 2020 thanks to the EU Council of Ministers agreeing the new 2-fish limit).

 Black Bream